medcomdk/dk-medcom-xds-documents/input/pagecontent/index.md

-# Metadata for CDA Document
+# Metadata for XDS Documents whether it is CDAs FHIR Documents or MedCom Messages

 This implementation guide includes a core profile of the DocumentReference resource.
 The intension of this IG is to gather all general constraints in regards to CDA-metadata.
 Therefore several